Framer logoFramer4.5

 DimensionFramerCodeiumWinner

-FeaturesAI website generation, no-code editor, CMS, responsive hostingAI code completion, 70+ language support, IDE chat, autocompleteTie
+Core FeaturesAI site generation from text, no-code editor, built-in CMS, responsive hostingAI code completion, chat functionality, support for 70+ languagesTie

 Detailed Analysis